-We generally plan to seek to retain full commercialization rights in the United States and Canada for products that we can commercialize with a specialized sales force and to retain co-promotion or similar rights in the United States and Canada when feasible in indications requiring a larger commercial infrastructure.
+We generally plan to seek to retain full commercialization rights for products that we can commercialize with a specialized sales force and to retain copromotion or similar rights when feasible in indications requiring a larger commercial infrastructure.
 The development of sales, marketing and distribution capabilities will require substantial resources, will be time-consuming and could delay any product launch.
 If the commercial launch of a product for which we recruit a sales force and establish marketing and distribution capabilities is delayed or does not occur for any reason, we could have prematurely or unnecessarily incurred these commercialization costs.
 This may be costly, and our investment could be lost if we cannot retain or reposition our sales and marketing personnel.
-In addition, we may not be able to hire or retain a sales force and marketing and distribution capabilities, our operating results may be adversely affected.
+In addition, we may not be able to hire or retain a sales force that is sufficient in size or has adequate expertise in the medical markets that we plan to target.
+If we are unable to establish or retain a sales force and marketing and distribution capabilities, our operating results may be adversely affected.
 If a potential partner has development or commercialization expertise that we believe is particularly relevant to one of our products, then we may seek to collaborate with that potential partner even if we believe we could otherwise develop and commercialize the product independently.

-We plan to collaborate with third parties for commercialization in the United States and Canada of any products that require a large sales, marketing and product distribution infrastructure.
-We also plan to commercialize our product candidates outside the United States and Canada through collaboration, licensing and distribution arrangements with third parties.
+We may collaborate with third parties for commercialization of any products that require a large sales, marketing and product distribution infrastructure.
+We intend to commercialize CAT-2054 and potentially other product candidates through collaboration, licensing and distribution arrangements with third parties.
 As a result of entering into arrangements with third parties to perform sales, marketing and distribution services, our product revenues or the profitability of these product revenues may be lower, perhaps substantially lower, than if we were to directly market and sell products in those markets.
 Furthermore, we may be unsuccessful in entering into the necessary arrangements with third parties or may be unable to do so on terms that are favorable to us.
 In addition, we may have little or no control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market our products effectively.